jquast/x84/README.rst

 Developer Environment
 =====================

-For developing from git, simply clone and execute the ./x84/bin/dev-setup python script with the target interpreter (2.6, 2.7) and specify a 'virtual env' folder.
-Simply source the 'virtual env'/bin/activate file so that subsequent pip commands affect only that specific environment.
+For developing from git, simply clone and execute the ./x84/bin/dev-setup python script with the target interpreter, specifying a ``virtual env`` folder.
+Source the ``*virtual env*/bin/activate`` file so that subsequent *pip* commands affect only that specific environment.
 Target environment for x/84 is currently python 2.7.

 1. Clone the github repository,

 ``git clone 'https://github.com/jquast/x84.git'``

-2. Use dev-setup.py_ to create a target virtualenv_:
+2. Use ``dev-setup.py`` to create a target virtualenv (virtualenv provided):

 ``python2.7 ./x84/bin/dev-setup.py ./x84-ENV26``